A Refinery29 Best New Book of Fall 2020

 Alma and her family live close to the land: they raise chickens and sheep, they make maple syrup.
 Every day Alma’s husband leaves for his job at a nearby college while she stays home with their young children, cleans, searches for secondhand goods online, and reads books by the women writers she adores.
 Then, one night, she abruptly leaves it all behind—speeding through the darkness, away from their Vermont homestead, bound for New York.

 In a series of flashbacks, Alma reveals the circumstances and choices that led to this moment.
-The joys and claustrophobia of her remote life through the passing of each season.
+The joys and claustrophobia of their remote life through the passing of each season.
 Her fears and uncertainties about motherhood.
 The painfully awkward faculty dinners.
-Her feelings of isolation and failure.
-And her growing fascination with Celeste: the mysterious ceramicist and self-loving doppelgänger whose internet personality begins as inspiration for Alma before turning into a powerful obsession.
+Her feelings of loneliness and failure.
+And her growing fascination with Celeste: the mysterious ceramicist and self-loving doppelgänger whose story begins as inspiration for Alma before turning into a powerful obsession.

 Like this book?
 Sign up for occasional updates

 “The Shame is a delicious, important moral corrective of a novel for our moment of performance, obsessive witnessing, and self-doubt, written in gripping and beautiful prose.
 Makenna Goodman draws a dark and suspenseful tale out of the feelings of envy women have for one another, fanned in this moment of high capitalism—a shame many of us know and feel, that reading this novel somehow helps disperse.”

 “Makenna Goodman writes with blazing clarity and admirable wit about the joys and sorrows of raising children.
 Her depiction of the longing, self-loathing, and quiet rage that accompanies sidelined ambition is brilliantly complex.”

 “Goodman riffs on middle-class motherhood angst in her probing debut.
 Those who feel like they’re losing themselves in the daily grind will appreciate Alma’s escape fantasy.”